National Vaccination Day – March 16

 National Vaccination Day is observed annually on 16th March in India.
 It is a day celebrated to make people aware of the importance of timely vaccination for preventable diseases.
 There are many diseases, which, if not vaccinated at the right time, can take the form of a fatal disease.

 Most of the population in India is not aware of it and about vaccination.
 Due to a lack of awareness among people, many children and pregnant women in our country are not able to get vaccinations on time.
-This proves to be fatal for their health so every year with the help of National Vaccination Day people are informed about the need and requirements of vaccination.
+This proves to be fatal for their health so every year with the help of National Vaccination Day people is informed about the need and requirements of vaccination.

 The Government of India celebrates National Vaccination Day every year to convey the importance of vaccination to the people of the country.
 In the year 1995, the first vaccination day was celebrated in our country.
 In fact, on 16 March this year, the Government of India started the ‘Pulse Poli Abhiyan‘ in the country.
 The government had targeted to eradicate polio from the country through this scheme.
-And ever since National Vaccination Day is celebrated on this day to mark the launch of Pulse Polio Program.
+And ever since National Vaccination Day is celebrated on this day to mark the launch of the Pulse Polio Program.
 On this day, small children and pregnant women are vaccinated and people are told about the benefits of vaccination.

 Observance of National Vaccination Day is an attempt by the Government to enhance the awareness for eradication of polio from the earth.
 Millions of children are immunized with the polio vaccine on this day.